ilex-paraguariensis/yerbamate/README.md

 <h1 style="color:green"><span style="color:green">Maté 🧉</span></h1>

 Maté is a deep learning framework compatible with Pytorch and Tensorflow.
 It is a package and project manager for deep learning.
-With Maté you can add neural network model dependencies such as ResNet, CNN, RNN, Transformer, and ViT variants to your projects with a simple command line.
-As a project manager, Maté evaluates, trains, and keeps track of your numerous experiments.
+With Maté you can add neural networks model dependencies such as ResNet, CNN, RNN, Transformer, and ViT variants to your projects with a simple command.
+As a project manager, Maté evaluates, trains, and keeps track of your experiments.
 Mate adds the source code of the dependencies to your project, making it fully customizable and reprodocible.

 ### A word of notice